Abby3017/discussionForum/content/eng/manifesto/congress_2019.md

 These are the promises that INC made in general election of 2019.

-If you want to read what else promised by INC in year 2019, please go through [their manifesto][1].
+If you want to read what else promised by INC in year 2019, you can read [their 2019 manifesto][1].

 Please leave your thoughts behind in the comment section below.